 |Hospital / Cancer Centre||Principal Investigator||Location||Trial Status|

-|Hospital / Cancer CentreJuravinski Cancer Centre||Principal InvestigatorDr Anil Kapoor||LocationHamilton, ON||Trial StatusPending|
+|Hospital / Cancer CentreJuravinski Cancer Centre||Principal InvestigatorDr.
+Anil Kapoor||LocationHamilton, ON||Trial StatusRecruiting|

-|Hospital / Cancer CentreSt.
-Joseph's - McMaster Institute of Urology||Principal InvestigatorDr Anil Kapoor||LocationHamilton, ON||Trial StatusRecruiting|
+|Hospital / Cancer CentreSaint Joseph's Healthcare||Principal InvestigatorDr.
+Anil Kapoor||LocationHamilton, ON||Trial StatusRecruiting|